MaoZiming/papers/1-basic-os/13-capriccio.md

         * Benchmark: Benefits outweigh drawbacks
 * Main thing
     * Cooperative scheduling
-    * Async I/O
+    * **Async I/O**
     * Efficient thread operations - O(1)

+### Why does user-level threads do not require the kernel to manage or schedule them.
+* No kernel involvement.
+User-level threads do not require the kernel to manage or schedule them.
+Context switching between these threads happens entirely in user space without needing to invoke the kernel's scheduler.
+This avoids the overhead of switching between user mode and kernel mode, which is required for switching kernel-level threads.

 ### #2: Linked Stack

+### Use weighted call graphs (whole program analysis); each function is a node; each edge is a function call; node weights are calculated with stack frames.

 * Problem: conservative stack allocation per thread are unsuitable for programs with many threads
     * Abstraction of unbounded call stack for each thread
     * While in reality stack bounds are chosen conservatively large
     * E.x.
 1GB virtual memory with just 500 threads
       * For example, LinuxThreads allocates two megabytes per stack by default;
-* Most threads consume only a few kilobytes of stack space at any given time
+* Most threads consume only a **few kilobytes of stack space** at any given time
   * Significantly reduce the size of virtual memory dedicated to stacks if we adopt a **dynamic stack allocation policy** wherein stack space is allocated to threads on demand in **relatively small increments** and is deallocated when the thread requires less stack space.
     * Stack grows and shrinks dynamically based on the needs of the thread.
-* Idea: dynamic stack allocation with linked chunks
+* Idea: dynamic stack allocation with **linked chunks**
     * Alleviates VM pressure and improve paging behavior
 * Method: compile-time analysis and checkpoint injection
     * **Small non-contiguous stack chunks** grow and shrink at runtime